 Project Management Software

-Project management software is a platform that has the tools and techniques required to deliver your projects successfully.
+Project management software is a platform with the tools and techniques required to successfully deliver your projects.

 It helps managers control their costs and make deadlines.
 It helps people deliver the projects they commit to.
 It even helps them track whether or not they’ve been paid on time and in the right amount.

-- Familiar and easy-to-use interface: With its familiar spreadsheet-like interface, people are able to start using the app from the start with little to no training or onboarding needed.
+- Familiar and easy-to-use interface: With its familiar spreadsheet-like interface, people can start using the app from the start with little to no training or onboarding needed.

-- Flexible views: Design your projects and processes to fit the way you work with flexible views, like Grid, Kanban, Gantt, and Calendar View.
+- Flexible views: Design your projects and processes to fit your work with flexible views, like Grid, Kanban, Gantt, and Calendar View.

-- Automation features: Implement simple and powerful workflows in a matter of minutes, making repetitive, mundane tasks a thing of the past and enabling your team to focus on the work that matters.
+- Automation features: Implement simple and powerful workflows in minutes, making repetitive, mundane tasks a thing of the past and enabling your team to focus on the work that matters.

 - Powerful integrations: Get work done in context while using your most loved cloud-based tools, without having to waste time switching between apps.